Forza Horizon 2: Development

 On 22 July 2014, Turn 10 Studios revealed the first 100 of over 200 cars to be featured in the open world game, from exotics, rally cars, trucks, hot hatches, among others.
 Many cars from the Forza series return, including many cars from the original Horizon game.
 The list includes the 2014 Lamborghini Huracán LP610-4 and Veneno, the McLaren P1, the LaFerrari, the Agera, and the Bugatti Veyron Super Sport.
 Another new car that they had released was the Ford Capri RS3100 which is a barn find.
 All ten barn finds can be found off-road, usually in hidden places.

 When choosing the locale for Forza Horizon 2, the developers investigated over 30 locations around the world, including California and Australia, ultimately choosing Southern Europe.
 Creative director Ralph Fulton cited Europe's "fantastic driving roads, amazing environmental diversity, and just stunning vistas that you really want to explore" as some of the major points in selecting it for Horizon 2.
 Fulton also noted that most of the recent open-world driving games were set in North America and that Southern Europe "just felt fresh, it felt different, it felt new, and it was a gimme for us".

-The Playground Games audio team recorded exhaust, intake, supercharger, and turbocharger sounds on real cars, and each sound is independent and modeled separately.
+The Playground Games audio team recorded exhaust, intake, supercharger, and turbocharger sounds on real cars, and each sound is independent and modelled separately.
 To create loops through the rev range, they paired the sounds to each rotation of the engine.
 The mix of intake or exhaust notes depends on the camera position inside or outside the car.
 The team used the increased power of the Xbox One to playback assets of higher quality and loop length.
 They recorded environmental sounds like raindrops hitting the car, skidding on wet and dry surfaces, and debris kick-up.

 Release

 On 27 August 2014, Microsoft announced that a demo version of the game would be made available on Xbox One on 16 September 2014.
 On the day of the demo release, Microsoft confirmed that the game had been declared gold, indicating it was being prepared for duplication and release.
 The standard "10th Anniversary Edition" of the Xbox One version (consisting of the base game and the 10th Anniversary Car Pack) was given to Xbox Live Gold members for free throughout August 2018 as part of Microsoft's Games with Gold program.
 Forza Horizon 2 and its downloadable content were delisted on 1 October 2018.
 Those who already own it can still download and play the game and its DLC.
+On 23 June 2023, it was announced by Turn 10 Studios that they would be shutting down the online servers for Forza Horizon and all versions of Forza Horizon 2 (including the Fast & Furious standalone expansion) on 22 August 2023, thereby removing access to game features including leaderboards, matchmaking, and access to user-generated content, with support for offline play still being available past that date.